Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 3. Copy each file to the corresponding node shown in the filename.

-   **NOTE:** Please update the below command with the appropriate amount of master and worker nodes.
+   **NOTE:** Update the below command with the appropriate number of master and worker nodes.

    ```bash
    ncn-m# for node in ncn-m00{1..3} ncn-w00{1..3}; do scp /root/$node.kubelet.conf $node:/etc/kubernetes/; done